The IVP Bible Background Commentary: New Testament

 This revised edition of the standard reference work in its field has been expanded throughout to now provide even more up-to-date information by Craig Keener, one of the leading New Testament scholars on Jewish, Greek and Roman culture.

 To understand and apply the Bible well, you need two crucial sources of information.
 One is the Bible itself.
 The other is an understanding of the cultural background of the passage you're reading.

 Only with the background can you grasp the author's original concerns and purposes.
 This unique commentary provides, in verse-by-verse format, the crucial cultural background you need for responsible--and richer--Bible study.
 It includes a glossary of cultural terms and important historical figures, maps and charts, up-to-date bibliographies, and introductory essays about cultural background information for each book of the New Testament.

-Based on ten years of in-depth study, this accessible and bestselling commentary is valuable for pastors in sermon preparation, for Sunday-school and other church teachers as they build lessons, for missionaries concerned not to import their own cultural biases into the Bible, for college and seminary students in classroom assignments, and for everyday Bible readers seeking to deepen and enhance their study of Scripture.
+Based on decades of in-depth study, this accessible and bestselling commentary is valuable for pastors in sermon preparation, for Sunday-school and other church teachers as they build lessons, for missionaries concerned not to import their own cultural biases into the Bible, for college and seminary students in classroom assignments, and for everyday Bible readers seeking to deepen and enhance their study of Scripture.

 "Specifically designed to meet the needs of pastors and students who have less access to scholarly resources and less time to mine exegetical details.
 As such, it is extremely accessible and user friendly, a welcome addition to the pastor's bookshelf."

 "One of the most useful available reference tools for pastors and laypeople alike, and I frequently recommend it from the pulpit.
 The reader simply has to look up his comments on a passage to find out, for example, why it was momentous that the prodigal son received sandals and a ring when he returned to his father.
 Although background material is often notoriously slippery and debatable, Keener makes it useful for students of the Scripture."